honkyrot/honkyrot/README.md

 I also wish to develop some apps for Android.
 Seems easier to learn new syntax the more experience you have.

 So, a little about me.
 The country I'm from is Myanmar or Burma.
-But left for the United States early with my parents.
 I am currently in Indiana and I like it here.
 Still in high school doing my final year.
 Hoping for an internship or something?

 I am still a student who's learning new things every day.